Benefits of declarative schema management

 January 18, 2019

-Skeema uses a declarative approach to schema management: the repository reflects a desired end-state of table definitions, and the tool figures out how to convert any database into this state.
+Skeema uses a declarative approach to schema management: the repository reflects a desired end-state of table and object definitions, and the tool figures out how to convert any live database into this state.

 This contrasts with most preexisting schema management systems, which instead are based on a concept of migrations: an incremental series of files, each defining a schema change operation and its corresponding rollback.
 In this post, we’ll discuss the differences in these approaches.